Dear Your Teen:

 I have a mantra that I tell all the kids with whom I work: “When your parents aren’t anxious, life is beautiful.”
 I refer to this mantra because in this situation, your anxiety is likely to get the best of you and your son.

 Laying Out the Rules While Still Trusting Teenagers

 This is a good opportunity to sit down with your son and define the rules more clearly.
 Let him know your concerns.
 You may even want to re-write the rule on the spot.
 While the intent of the rule is good, how you or he will go about determining whether parents will be present is vague.
 It also puts a lot of responsibility on your son to blow the whistle on an unchaperoned get-together, which is difficult when peer opinion means so much.

-By Jennifer Powell-Lunder, author of Teenage as a Second Language: A Parent’s Guide to Becoming Bilingual and creator of Itsatweenslife.com.
+Jennifer Powell-Lunder is the author of Teenage as a Second Language: A Parent’s Guide to Becoming Bilingual and creator of Itsatweenslife.com.